 - How much should you save for pension, and your children's education?

-We will show how formal frameworks can be used for making optimal private financial decisions.
-The frameworks will highlight the importance of personal circumstances and preferences as well as external institutional conditions.
+We will develop a formal framework for making optimal private financial decisions.
+The framework will highlight the importance of personal circumstances and preferences as well as external institutional conditions.
 The course will have a particular focus on the effect of taxes.
-We will also consider how individuals can use changes in the tax system to their advantage, and what mistakes people tend to make in the real world.
-This course is specifically targeted at students who will work in family firms and students who seek to work in sectors that advice individuals and small business owners on their financial decisions.
+We will consider how individuals can use changes in the tax system to their advantage, and what mistakes people tend to make in the real world.
+This course is specifically targeted at students who want to work in family firms and students who seek to work in sectors that advice individuals and small business owners on their financial decisions.
 This includes jobs in the banking, insurance, wealth management, accounting and pension sector.
 More broadly, the personal finance sector touches most other sectors of the economy, directly or indirectly, and involves each of us in our daily lives.

 - Know how to structure a retirement portfolio.